AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cust-ent-table.md

 ---
-title: Common Magento Tables - customer_entity
+title: customer_entity table
-zendesk_id: 360016505052
+description: Learn how to access records of all registered accounts.
 ---
+# customer_entity Table

 The `customer_entity` table contains records of all registered accounts.
 An account is considered registered if they sign up for an account, regardless of whether or not they ever complete a purchase.
 Each row corresponds to one unique registered account, as identified by that account's `entity_id`.